uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/design.md

 {panel type="curiosity"}

-# Reuse - kangaroos and helicopters
+# Reuse: kangaroos and helicopters

 Since building software is so difficult and time-consuming, a popular idea has been to reuse existing software.
 Not surprisingly, we call this *software reuse*.